DARKLIGHT IS AN INDEPENDENT MULTIMEDIA STUDIO THAT TELLS BIPOC STORIES OF A DIFFERENT KIND.

 WHAT WE DO

-Darklight believes that by rejecting the negative connotation of “dark”, we are able to celebrate the brightness that is inherent in BIPOC culture, and focus on characters whose color is their light.
+Darklight believes that by rejecting the negative connotation of “dark”, we are able to celebrate the brightness that is inherent in BIPOC cultures, and focus on characters whose color is their light.

 Our relationships with artists and creators inspires us to push past boundaries and produce original stories and bold points of view.
 The result is storytelling that is entertaining and socially evocative, allowing our work to resonate both commercially and culturally.